 Advising Through the Dean's Office

 All Haverford students have access to both an academic advisor and a dean, whose roles are distinct but complementary.
 The Deans do offer academic advice, but also offer help in a variety of other ways, such as counseling students on available on- or off-campus resources or talking through immediate and/or future plans.
 And while Deans see many students who are in need of support during a time of difficulty, they are also available to see any student who just wants to share a concern, discuss a campus issue or celebrate an accomplishment.
-Each of the Deans has designated student advisees, as well as an individual portfolio: academic affairs (including scholarship and fellowship advising), student life, international study, the first-year experience and multicultural affairs.
+Each of the Deans has designated student advisees, as well as an individual portfolio: academic affairs (including scholarship and fellowship advising), student life, international study, the first-year experience, multicultural affairs, and career and professional advising.

 The Office of Student Life